mxcl/PromiseKit/README.markdown

 PromiseKit is not just a [Promises](http://wikipedia.org/wiki/Promise_%28programming%29) implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use in iOS development delightful *too*.

 PromiseKit is also designed to be integrated into other CocoaPods.
 If your library has asynchronous operations and you like PromiseKit, then add an opt-in subspec that provides Promises for your users.
-Documentation to help you integrate PromiseKit into your own pods is provided later in this README.
+Documentation to help you integrate PromiseKit into your own pods is provided later in this guide.

 #Importing PromiseKit